If You See a Spill:

 - A PDF version to review or download, of the EMERGENCY RESPONSE GUIDEBOOK (ERG) can be found by clicking here.

 Remember: If you are on a hazmat scene and feel you are in danger, please safely evacuate.
 If told to shelter in place, click here to see the steps needed to do so.
+If you evacuate let first responders know you were in the area in case you may have been exposed.

 If you plan on digging:

-For Signs of a Pipeline leak or Rupture: Not all signs need to be present to indicate a leak.
+For Signs of a Pipeline Leak or Rupture: Not all signs need to be present to indicate a leak.

-- Dead or discolored vegetation, stains or liquid on the ground near the pipeline, dirt being blown into the air, dense white cloud or fog, or frozen ground near the pipeline
+- Dead or discolored vegetation, stains, or liquid on the ground near the pipeline, dirt being blown into the air, dense white cloud or fog, or frozen ground near the pipeline

 - Colorful sheens on water surfaces, bubbles coming from bodies of water or standing water